aakers24/THM/Paths/SOC1/SOC1.md

     * The concept is that a domain is configured as a C2 channel and DNS queries are sent to this server.
 These queries are crafted as subdomain queries, but the subdomains are actually commands or data being encoded into the queries.<br/>`<command/data>.<C2server>.com`<br/>The commands are sent as responses.

-*I already knew most if not all of this, but for some reason some things about ICMP and DNS wouldn't stick in my head like the SYN, ACK, RST of TCP and things like UDP's one-wayness, etc. Hopefully noting these things down help me remember more clearly.*
+*I already knew most if not all of this, but for some reason some things about ICMP and DNS wouldn't stick in my head like the SYN, ACK, RST of TCP and things like UDP's one-wayness, etc. Hopefully noting these things down will help me remember more clearly.*

 * http2 is https and you need to add the key to wireshark to view the traffic.